MERL Tech DC 2017

-- Solar power with Voltaic Systems: Jeff Crystal, Voltaic Systems.
+- Solar power with Voltaic Systems: Julia Connors, Voltaic Systems.
 Voltaic Systems is a portable power company based in Brooklyn, New York.
 We design rugged solar systems to power smartphones, tablets, laptops and IoT devices in the toughest conditions around the world.

 High-quality MERL with SurveyCTO: Christopher Robert and Faizan Diwan, Dobility.
 Learn how you can use SurveyCTO to collect data you can truly trust – without consultants, and without breaking the bank.

 Advancing Organization-Wide MERL with Indicata: Arshak Hovanesian, Synergy International Systems.
 Development organizations use Synergy Indicata M&E Software to manage their organization-wide portfolio, track the performance of projects, and measure the achievement of strategic outcomes.